by Texas Homesteader ~

 Let me tell ya, it sure is refreshing on a hot Texas summer’s day!

-As I mentioned, it’s not recommended to just pick a recipe and change the measure of sugar to stevia to make it sugar free.
+It’s not recommended to just pick a recipe and change the measure of sugar to stevia to make it sugar free.
 Plus, remember, Stevia is about 300 times sweeter than sugar!

 When I want to enjoy sweetened yogurt for breakfast I’ll typically stir in some honey, a handful of berries and maybe a sprinkling of granola.